-Symptoms typically include pain at the time of injury which, over time, may also be felt in the calf region.
+Symptoms of a PCL injury typically include pain at the time of injury which, over time, may also be felt in the calf region.
 There will be swelling, although this may be minimal.
 The athlete may complain of instability of the joint, perhaps associated with the feeling of the knee giving way.
 Pain is reproduced when the posterior cruciate ligament is stressed by attempting to bend the knee the wrong way.
 A therapist may also have a positive result for the posterior drawer test and a reverse Lachman's test.
 See PCL assessment for more details.

 Posterior cruciate ligament injury explained